-79 : Collections of the Louvre, Portrait of a Lady Known as 'La Belle Ferronnière': "In Milan, the artist favours presenting the model against a uniform dark background, a convention typical of the Lombard court.
+^{78:} Commentary by the Louvre Collections on the female portrait mistakenly called 'La Belle Ferronnière': "In Milan, the artist favours presenting the model against a uniform dark background, a convention typical of the Lombard court.
 However, instead of the profile that predominates in Milanese portraits, Leonardo opts for a far more dynamic three-quarter view, inspired by Flemish examples".